GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 ### Authorization
 The most important (and interesting) changes are those pertaining to authorization.

-In previous versions this was done with `ServiceAspectAttribute`.
+In previous versions of Arc4u this was done with `ServiceAspectAttribute`.
 This was not ideal since the attribute did 3 unrelated things:
 - check if the user is authorized for the specified operation(s)
 - set the thread culture information to the culture of the principal
 - handle any outgoing exceptions from the controller action.

 #### Introducing policy-based authorization
-In this version, authorization uses the standard `AuthorizeAttribute`.
+In this version of Arc4u, authorization uses the standard `AuthorizeAttribute` everywhere.
 Setting the thread culture and handling outgoing exceptions are now being performed using controller filters, which are defined at application startup:

 ~~~csharp